U.S. minimum wage expected to increase in at least 20 U.S. states in 2023

 Wyoming: $5.15

-More than half of the workers in the United States work entry level and minimum wage jobs, according to the BLS.
-As the majority workforce, they’re an essential part of nearly every industry.
+More than half of the workers in the U.S. work entry-level and minimum wage jobs, according to the Bureau of Labor Statistics.

-Age: Although workers under age 25 represented just under one-fifth of hourly paid workers, they made up 48% of those paid the federal minimum wage or less.
+Age: Workers under the age of 25 represent under one-fifth of hourly paid workers.
+However, in 2022, they accounted for 45% of those paid the national minimum wage or less.

-Full- and part-time status: About 4% of part-time workers (people who usually work fewer than 35 hours per week) were paid the federal minimum wage or less, compared with about 1% of full-time workers.
+Full- and part-time status: About 3% of part-time workers (people who usually work fewer than 35 hours per week) were paid the federal minimum or less, compared with about 1% of full-time workers.

-Industry: The industry with the highest percentage of workers earning hourly wages at or below the federal minimum wage in 2020 was leisure and hospitality (about 8%).
-Three-fifths of all workers paid at or below the federal minimum wage were employed in this industry, almost entirely in restaurants, bars and other food services.
+Industry: The industry with the highest percentage of workers earning hourly wages at or below the federal minimum wage in 2022 was leisure and hospitality (about 7%).
+Three-fifths of all workers paid at or below the federal minimum were employed in this industry, almost entirely in restaurants, bars and other food services.
 For many of these workers, tips may supplement the hourly wages received.

 *All data from the Bureau of Labor Statistics

-Companies with multiple locations have different options to align workers with the minimum wage in their respective city, county and state.
-The first option is to match wages in each municipality.
-But other employers apply the highest minimum wage from municipalities in which they operate to all locations.
-For example, many large corporations like CVS, Target, and Starbucks choose instead to raise their minimum wage company-wide.
+Companies with multiple locations also have different options to align workers with the minimum wage in their respective city, county and state.
+One such option is to match wages in each municipality.
+However, some employers apply the highest minimum wage from municipalities in which they operate to all locations.

 PeopleReady worked with a major national retailer to create a temp-to-hire staffing model including higher wages, improved attendance and increased employee retention.

-With 35 years of experience in staffing, PeopleReady works with a variety of businesses across North America in industries spanning hospitality, construction, retail, manufacturing, and more.
-Reach out to us today to learn how can support your business in 2023.
+PeopleReady works with businesses in over 600 communities across North America to support their staffing needs.
+We serve a variety of industries, including hospitality, events, construction, retail, manufacturing and more.
+Reach out to us today to learn how we can help your business in 2024.